MathiasFar/base64/README.md

 # base64encoder
-A simple header file to quickly convert text to base64
+A simple header file to quickly convert text to and from base64